destinyson7/Chatbot-Hindi/README.md

 ## Running the Chabot

 Go to the Lemmatizer Directory.
 Run the python script.
+For reference, the list of stop words used is present in the Lemmatizer Directory as a text file

 ```python
 python3 lemmatizer.py